PrashamTrivedi/SharedPreferenceInspector/README.md

 # Support
 This library gives support from api level 10.
 And It has been tested in a GingerBread device.

+# Proguard Configuration
+If you are using proguard, you should add this line in your proguard file.
+In case of version 2.0 this line should be added automatically.
+`-keep class android.support.v7.widget.SearchView { *; }`

 # ChangeLog
+## 2.0 (Will be out on maven central soon)
+- Added Activity from library manifest, You should not declare this activity in your app manifest.
+- If you are migrating from version 1.x you should simply remove the activity in your app manifest.
+If you want to keep some advanced attributes, you can use features of [manifest merger](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger) the way you please
+- Added (primary) support for proguard.
+Feel free to open an issue if you find something missing in case of proguard.

 ## 1.2
 - Added Clear Key